Baja Forecast and Guide Links:

 3. Combo of local sea breezes and El Norte winds.

 The local sea breezes on Baja’s East Cape are mild extremely localized winds and are useful for kiteboarders and windsurfers at only a few sites in along the Sea of Cortez.
-In the early days of windsurfing people camped at over a dozen different sites from Bahia de Los Angles to Cabo Pulmo.
+In the early days of windsurfing, people camped at over a dozen different sites from Bahia de Los Angles to Cabo Pulmo.
 Gradually they learned that most of these sites only blew in strong El Norte events since they lacked significant local sea breezes.

 Gradually windsurfing concentrated at first at Los Barriles and later at La Ventana since only these sites have the prerequisite topography to generate local sea breezes above 10 knots.

-La Ventana has the perfect set up for local sea breezes and a less perfect set up for El Norte winds.
+La Ventana has the perfect setup for local sea breezes and a less perfect setup for El Norte winds.
 This means on big El Norte days it is a bit less windy and has a bit smaller swell than Los Barriles since it is partially inside a bay unless you go a mile or more from shore.
 But when the El Norte winds are weak they combine with local sea breezes to create wind that often reaches the 15-18 knot range.

-Los Barriles has a perfect set up for El Norte winds but less than perfect topography for local sea breezes.
+Los Barriles has a perfect setup for El Norte winds but less than-perfect topography for local sea breezes.
 So it has stronger wind and bigger swell during big El Norte days.
 But on the many days when there is no or only weak El Norte winds the weaker local sea breezes may mean too weak of winds for windsurfing and sometimes even kiting.

-So when someone asks which site, La Ventana or Los Barriles, has better winds….
-The answer depends upon the relative contribution of local sea breezes and El Norte winds on a given day.
+So when someone asks which site, La Ventana or Los Barriles, has better winds… The answer depends upon the relative contribution of local sea breezes and El Norte winds on a given day.

 So using the graphic below let’s look at La Ventana and Los Barriles and their local sea breezes and how they interact with the El Norte and the North Pacific High’s surface NW winds.

-First let’s zoom into Baja’s East Cape remembering that there may be weak to strong El Norte winds coming down the Sea of Cortez.
+First, let’s zoom into Baja’s East Cape remembering that there may be weak to strong El Norte winds coming down the Sea of Cortez.

 Find La Ventana and Los Barriles and notice how Los Barriles is more exposed to the NNE El Norte winds while La Ventana is partially tucked into a bay and the wind shadow of Isla Cerralvo.

-Now let’s zoom some more.
+Now let’s zoom in some more.
 Comparing La Ventana, on the left, notice how it only receives weaker El Norte winds compared to Los Barriles.
 Now focus on the inland valleys to the south of both locations.
 Notice how the Los Planes valley south of La Ventana is very flat and surrounded by mountains.

 In the morning in La Ventana, if there is NO El Norte the waters are typically glassy calm.
 Or if there is a weak El Norte it will be glassy for the first several miles near shore with distant white caps from the El Norte winds.
-As the Los Planes valley warms up, assuming there are few or no clouds, the air near the lands surface warms and expands creating a thermal low pressure area.
-This causes a local sea breeze front to develop to the north which first hits El Sargento then arrives at La Ventana.
+As the Los Planes valley warms up, assuming there are few or no clouds, the air near the land’s surface warms and expands creating a thermal low-pressure area.
+This causes a local sea breeze front to develop to the north which first hits El Sargento and then arrives at La Ventana.
 You can see this front as a dark line in the photo.

-Effect of the North Pacific High’s surface NW winds on the El Norte winds
+4. The effect of the North Pacific High’s surface NW winds on the El Norte winds

 When the Baja’s East Cape wind is a combo of weak El Norte winds and local sea breezes the winds are typically steady and start at or very close to the beach.
 However strong El Norte winds are a mixed bag.